lengthybread409/Halo-3-MCC-Map-Name-Changer/README.md

 ### Setting up this script

-    Move this script to the "Halo The Master Chief Collection" under the commons folder in steam.
+    Create a folder in any halo 3 map location, Appdata or MCC. can be name WIP Then move the script in that folder with all the maps you want to edit.

-    mcclauncher.exe will be in the same folder
+    edited maps will be moved in the parent directory, or into the working map folder

 ### Run Powershell